Skip to content

 4. Plan your meals

-To plan your meals efficiently:
+Here are a few ways to plan your meals efficiently:

-- Make a list of what you already have on hand
+• Make a list of what you already have on hand.

-- Plan meals that incorporate the same ingredients in different ways to avoid letting anything go to waste
+• Plan meals that incorporate the same ingredients in different ways to avoid letting anything go to waste.

 5. Leverage coupons and discounts

-- Check for coupons first, then build your meal plan around what’s on sale
+• Check for coupons first, then build your meal plan around what’s on sale.

-- Use a coupon app like the Krazy Coupon Lady to coordinate your shopping list with available coupons
+• Use a coupon app like the Krazy Coupon Lady to coordinate your shopping list with available coupons.

 6. Join rewards programs